dooly123/Basis/README.md

 This project is currently using Unity 6 (6000.0.18f1) Other Unity versions may work but will require changes and adaptations.
-Currently, only OPENXR is supported.
+Currently, only OPENXR and SteamVR are supported.

 1. Make sure you have the correct Unity version installed.
 2. Clone the repository